-- Delegation Lottery: The Delegation lottery is hosted on Monday of each Conference and allows the current year's attendees to select countries for the following year and guarantee a reduced fee for the next Conference.
-A small deposit for next year's Conference is required to participate. - Committee on the Agenda: Also held on the Monday of Conference, the Committee on the Agenda is the chance for schools to voice their opinions on topics for the next Conference.
-This input is highly valued by the AMUN Staff and is used by the Executive Committee when deliberating on the topics for the next year. - Permanent Representative and Faculty Advisor Meetings: Held on Sunday and Monday of Conference these meetings allow you to share comments and concerns on this year's Conference and any hotel issues your school may be experiencing. - Special Sessions for Faculty Advisors: Guest speakers discuss running and advocating for MUN with faculty advisors in round robin discussions.
+- Delegation Lottery: The Delegation lottery is conducted at Conference and allows the current year's attendees to select countries for the following year and guarantee a reduced fee for the next Conference.
+A small deposit for next year's Conference is required to participate. - Committee on the Agenda: The Committee on the Agenda is the chance for schools to voice their opinions on topics for the next Conference.
+This input is highly valued by the AMUN Staff and is used by the Secretariat when deliberating on the topics for the next year. - Permanent Representative and Faculty Advisor Meetings: Held on Sunday and Monday of Conference these meetings allow you to share comments and concerns on this year's Conference and any hotel issues your school may be experiencing. - Special Sessions for Faculty Advisors: Guest speakers discuss running and advocating for Model UN with Faculty Advisors in round robin discussions.
 Consult the Conference Program for times and locations.